 - Spend the night in a Bedouin goat-hair tent, feasting on lamb and chicken, a multitude of vegetables, all cooked in a fire pit by your hosts.

 - Sip coffee – beans toasted over a fire by the Bedouin family elder, cardamom added, nuances of the cooking process and its related etiquette taught through a translator.

 - Join a camel caravan in the Wadi Rum desert.
 Think Lawrence of Arabia.
 Fifteen minutes might be right for young children; tweens and teens could readily participate in a longer trek.

 Experience Entire Kingdom

 Metropolitan Amman and Biblical Mount Nebo also figure in a Jordan vacation.
 So does the Dead Sea tradition of reading while floating and healing with mineral-rich mud slathered over the body from the Sea.

 Ancient cities and civilizations beckon Jordan visitors in extensive and handsome archaeological sites.
 Jerash struck me as more engaging than Rome for the ruins.
 No Sistine Chapel here, but abundance of mosaics, and fascinating structures and stories.

-Cultural Heritage TravelingMom lodging tip: Pack light and change hotels often because the Bedouin tent isn’t the only adventure.
+TravelingMom Tip: Pack light and change hotels often because the Bedouin tent isn’t the only adventure.
 Luxury resorts, a sustainable-focused ecolodge and city hotels with easy access to sites to see are all accessible.